gayanvoice/most-active-github-users-nodejs/CONTRIBUTING.md

 #### Client
 The root directory of the client repository contains several folders and files.
 The client app is written using React.js.
-To start the client app Go to client directory `cd client` and `npm run start`.
+To start the client app, go to client directory `cd client` and `npm run start`.
 <pre>
 githubstats/
 ├── client/
 │   ├── public/
+│   │   ├── favicon.ico
+│   │   ├── github-log64.ico
+│   │   ├── index.html
-│   └── ...
+│   │   └── ...
+│   ├── src/
+│   │   ├── components/
+│   │   │   └── Country.js
-├── data/
+│   │   ├── App.js
-│   ├── albania.json
+│   │   ├── setupProxy.js
-│   └── ...
+│   │   └── ...
+│   ├── .gitignore
-├── GraphQuery.js
+│   ├── README.md
-├── server.js
+│   ├── package-lock.json
+│   └── package.json
-└── util.js
+└── ...
 </pre>
+##### `public`
+The folder contains the `.ico` files, and index.html file.
-##### `data`
+##### `src`
-The folder contains the `.json` files, stores the  `JSON array` of the user data which is fetched from the Graph API.
+The folder contains the `components` folder which contains `Country.js` file.